AbhijitCode7/Practise/README.md

-# This is my local repo
+# This a a mini project to impress my crush😁💖